Your questions answered:

 The articles of association of Fairfield House Bath CIC bind it to that purpose and are closely based on the words signed by HIM in his deed of gift (see above).

-Note that there will be other requirements such as compliance to environmental and every aspect of equalities law.
-If the CIC fails in these requirements it is at risk of forfeiting the lease.
+Note there are other requirements such as compliance to environmental and every aspect of equalities law.
+If the CIC fails in any of these these requirements it is at risk of forfeiting the lease.

 2. Why does the CIC desire the transfer away from the local authority?
 Is this action remaining in the spirit of the Lion of Judah?